PDF files are convenient to view and share but not so convenient if you want to deal with them on your Mac.

 - Hit “Convert” and you’re good to go.

-- Free Trial: Acrobat Reader (limited function, not able to convert or edit PDFs unless you purchase a license)
+- Free Trial: Adobe Acrobat Pro DC (limited function, not able to convert or edit PDFs unless you purchase a license)

 - Price: $300 flat fee or $15 monthly subscription